Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 Zeolite has a high adsorption capacity for toxins, heavy metals, and other harmful substances in the gastrointestinal tract.
 In dogs with diarrhea, zeolite can help bind these harmful substances and remove them from the body.
 This reduces the burden on the digestive system and can help alleviate diarrhea.

 Zeolite has the ability to regulate the pH value in the digestive tract.
-A balanced pH value is important for a healthy gut flora and effective digestion.
-By stabilizing the pH value, zeolite can help support the gut flora and reduce the risk of diarrhea.
+A balanced pH value is important for a healthy intestinal flora and effective digestion.
+By stabilizing the pH value, zeolite can help support the intestinal flora and reduce the risk of diarrhea.

 3. Strengthening the Intestinal Barrier